What is INSPIRE?

 What is the INSPIRE score?

-The 5-item Brief INSPIRE has one total score, ranging from 0 (low recovery support) to 100 (high recovery support).
+Brief INSPIRE and Brief INSPIRE-O each have one total score, ranging from 0 (low recovery support) to 100 (high recovery support).

 How can INSPIRE scores be interpreted?